Municipal Electric Aggregation

 Hawthorn Woods Electric Aggregation Program Facts

-- Flexibility to join or leave the program, and with no fees to switch
+- Maximum flexibility to join or leave the program, and never an enrollment or switch fee

 Electric Aggregation Program FAQs